 In 1911 the Mint lost the monopoly with the Royal Mint and shared the contract with the Kings Norton Metal Company.
 The latter was later to become part of IMI who bought out the Mint.
 After World War 2 the Mint diversified into button, badge and medal making, pressing, die-making, and electro-precision work.
 During the 1990s the Mint bought other minting companies and was itself subject to take-overs.

 In 2000 The Birmingham Mint secured its biggest ever single order worth over £45 million supplying the German mints with 1- and 2-Euro coin blanks and a further 50 million 2-Euro coins for another national mint.
 However, the Mint went into liquidation in 2003 was acquired by J F T Law & Co with Stirchley Machine Tools Ltd. Now largely involved in badge and medal making, their premises are on the Tyburn Road near Erdington.
-The old Mint buildings are being converted into apartments.
+The old Mint buildings have now been converted into apartments.

 Take a look at the Chamberlain Clock.